awsdocs/aws-batch-user-guide/doc_source/iam-policy-structure.md

 There are various elements that make up a statement:
 + **Effect:** The *effect* can be `Allow` or `Deny`\.
 By default, IAM users don't have permission to use resources and API actions, so all requests are denied\.
 An explicit allow overrides the default\.
 An explicit deny overrides any allows\.
 + **Action**: The *action* is the specific API action for which you are granting or denying permission\.
 To learn about specifying *action*, see [Actions for AWS Batch](#UsingWithbatch_Actions)\.
 + **Resource**: The resource that's affected by the action\.
-AWS Batch API operations currently do not support resource level permissions, so you must use the \* wildcard to specify that all resources can be affected by the action\.
+Some AWS Batch API actions allow you to include specific resources in your policy that can be created or modified by the action\.
+To specify a resource in the statement, use its Amazon Resource Name \(ARN\)\.
+For more information, see [Supported Resource\-Level Permissions for AWS Batch API Actions](batch-supported-iam-actions-resources.md) and [Amazon Resource Names for AWS Batch](#batch_ARN_Format)\.
+If the AWS Batch API operation currently does not support resource\-level permissions, you must use the \* wildcard to specify that all resources can be affected by the action\.
 + **Condition**: Conditions are optional\.
 They can be used to control when your policy is in effect\.

 For more information about example IAM policy statements for AWS Batch, see [Creating AWS Batch IAM Policies](batch_IAM_user_policies.md)\.